Stole Making: A Little Encouragement

 The mind can play terrible tricks on us.
 And it is time to put those doubts to rest.
 Have a good read with your Bible on passages about faith and those who believe, and then get to work!
 That is how I silence the beast of doubt when it comes to creating something new.
 After prayer and contemplating for a while, I jump in feet first.
 And you can too!

 But you may be asking, where do I start?
 My answer is simply this: begin with something simple.
-My favorite place to begin teaching vestment making is with clergy stoles.
-Stoles are the foundation for almost everything that one might make for their church.
-Chasubles, pulpit and lectern falls, frontals and chalice veils all have their begins in learning the techniques of pastoral stole making.
+My favorite place to begin teaching vestment-making is with clergy stoles.
+Stoles are the foundation for almost everything one might make for their church.
+Chasubles, pulpit, lectern fall, frontal, and chalice veils all have their beginnings in learning the techniques of pastoral stole-making.
 We have a wide assortment of stole patterns for sale in the Ecclesiastical Sewing online store.
-My recommendation, to begin with, is the 4 1/2 inch pastoral stole.
+My recommendation, to begin with, is the 4 1/2-inch pastoral stole.
 It is a basic stole and a great place to begin your stole-making journey.
 And if you get hooked on making stoles, this a great pattern to have in your library.
 It is one of our most popular stoles.

 Today let’s take a look at what makes up a stole.
 A pastoral stole is made using three pieces of fabric.
 There is the face fabric (the pretty stuff).
 This can be anything from a poplin to the most expensive brocade and tapestry fabric with plenty of options in between.

 Next, there is the interfacing.
 Our stoles use a heavy cotton canvas fabric for the interfacing.